Entre-Technology-Services/azure-lighthouse-onboarding-public/README.md

 ## Technician workflow

 1. Click **Deploy to Azure** above.
-2. When prompted, sign in and **switch to the customer's directory**.
+2. When prompted, sign in to the customer's Azure tenant with an account that holds **OWNER** on the target subscription (the customer's owner account, or the customer-tenant break-glass account per SOP-SEC-002).
 3. Select the **subscription** to delegate.
-4. Enter the **Customer name** (e.g., Bank of the Rockies).
+4. Enter the **Customer name** that **we** will see in Azure (e.g., Bank of the Rockies).
 5. Review and select **Create**.
 6. Verify in the Entre tenant: **Azure Lighthouse -> My customers** shows the customer.
 If it does not appear, check **Portal Settings -> Directories + Subscriptions** and include the customer directory / All subscriptions.
+7. Sign out of the customer tenant.
+All day-2 work is done from the Entre tenant via Azure Lighthouse.

 The `Microsoft.ManagedServices` resource provider is registered automatically by the deployment form, so no manual registration step is required.